M-Jafarkhani/NFDI4IngModelValidationPlatform/src/ROhub/Readme.md

 # Using RoHub Python API

 ## Setup
-To interact with RoHub using code, you can install [RoHub Python API](https://gitlab.pcss.pl/daisd-public/rohub/rohub-api).
+To get started with RoHub using code, you can install [RoHub Python API](https://gitlab.pcss.pl/daisd-public/rohub/rohub-api).
 You can create a `yml` file, which will install the package into your current directory.
 ```yml
 name: rohub_dev
 channels: